psf/requests-html/README.rst

     >>> from requests_html import session
     >>> r = session.get('https://python.org/')

-Grab a list of all links on the page (anchors excluded):
+Grab a list of all links on the page, as–is (anchors excluded):

 .. code-block:: pycon